-It is essential to start with a harder lead because you want to condition the drawing surface.
+Starting with a harder lead is essential because you want to condition the drawing surface.

 Start with a hard lead like a 4H or 2H pencil and work from dark to light.

-Lightly add layers and work from the darkest area and work toward the lightest area.
+Lightly add layers, work from the darkest area and toward the lightest area.